isomerpages/moe-outramsec/_school-programmes/Instructional Programmes/Business and Enterprise.md

     <div>

 <p> POA is a practical subject which prepares students for future career developments.
 The syllabus aims to develop an understanding of the principles and concepts of accounting and their applications in a variety of business situations.
-POA students will be able to:
+POA students will be able to:<br><br>

-·   Acquire knowledge and understanding of fundamental accounting concepts, principles, and procedures in the context of business aims and activities;
+·   Acquire knowledge and understanding of fundamental accounting concepts, principles, and procedures in the context of business aims and activities;<br>

-·  Develop skills in preparing and analysing accounting information;
+·  Develop skills in preparing and analysing accounting information;<br>

-·  Develop an understanding of the role of accounting in providing an information system for monitoring and decision making;
+·  Develop an understanding of the role of accounting in providing an information system for monitoring and decision making;<br>

-·  Develop skills of numeracy, information technology literacy, communication, inquiry, presentation and interpretation;
+·  Develop skills of numeracy, information technology literacy, communication, inquiry, presentation and interpretation;<br>

-·  Develop attitudes of accuracy, orderliness and logical thought and an appreciation of professional ethics.
+·  Develop attitudes of accuracy, orderliness and logical thought and an appreciation of professional ethics.<br>

-POA is offered to Upper Secondary Normal Academic and Express students and is assessed through a written exam comprising two papers.
+POA is offered to Upper Secondary Normal Academic and Express students and is assessed through a written exam comprising two papers.<br><br>

-**Syllabus guide (Normal Academic)**
+	<b>Syllabus guide (Normal Academic)</b><br><br>

 [https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/nlevel/2021syllabus/7086\_y21\_sy.pdf](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/nlevel/2021syllabus/7086_y21_sy.pdf)

-**Syllabus guide (Express)**
+	<b>Syllabus guide (Express)</b><br><br>

 [https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2021syllabus/7087\_y21\_sy.pdf](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2021syllabus/7087_y21_sy.pdf)